jrouly/trajectory/README.md

 ## Requirements

-The basic requirements are Java JDK 7 or higher, Python 3.0 or higher.
+The basic requirements are Java JDK 7 or higher, Python 3.0 or higher, `virtualenv`, and `maven`.
 Support for the database layer requires system copies of MySQL, PostGres, SQLite, or similar software.
+Support for the visualization layer requires a proxy web server (eg. Apache, Nginx).

 ## Setup